Trel725/umap/MODIFICATIONS.md

 - Consider also borrowing PyMDE's **_constraint_** viewpoint,
 as a projection of points (or gradients)
 onto some _manifold_ (or tangent plane)

+## todo
+- I suspect I'd rather use a dense hi-D representation, because its distance metric might be more "diffusion-ready".
+If sparse, too many things might overlap in "only a few ways" so "diffusion" is less well defined. (connectivity can be too coarse-grained).

+- ? how to handle time-dependence?
+  i.e. interval events (text passages, movie segments)